Gorasara: History

+Gorasara, located in the Zamania pargana of Ghazipur, witnessed a tragic historical event during the reign of Mughal Emperor Shah Alam I. On 16th Muharram (Tuesday, 1710-11 CE), Kunwar Dheer Singh (Muhammad Bahrmand Khan), the faujdar of Chainpur and the son of zamindar Muhammad Deendar Khan of Dildarnagar, was martyred while defending the region against a rebellious former faujdar of Chausa.
+The attack was orchestrated due to animosity from Moatsim Khan, the faujdar of Ghazipur.

+The rebels looted villages like Seorai, Bareji, Gorasara, and Maniya, destroying property and desecrating Seorai's old mosque.
+Bahrmand Khan and his companions, including Sheikh Dayanatullah, Muhammad Hamza, and Muhammad Sultan, sacrificed their lives to protect the region.

+The event deeply grieved Muhammad Dindar Khan, who documented the incident in a Persian "Mahzarnama" addressed to the emperor.
+Today, the Deendar Shamsi Museum and Library preserves this document, along with the legacy of Bahrmand Khan's bravery, as reflected in the five graves at Seorai's Kuttul Khan Mosque.

 Agriculture

 The soil of the village is rich in minerals.
 The water level of the village is less than 100 feet deep.
 The village land extends to the banks of Karmansa River.
-As of the 2011 census, the area of the village is 983.38 acres.
-Mango and other tree farms cover 162 acres of land and ponds cover 18 acres, with the rest of the land dedicated to other crop production.
+As of the 2011 census, the area of the village is 983.38 acres. ponds cover 18 acres, with the rest of the land dedicated to other crop production.
 Many types of crops that grow in the nearby Ghazipur and Buxar districts are grown in the village.

 Gorasara has been known for its sunflower farming for more than 300 years.
 During the summer, sunflowers are planted on a large scale in the village, usually on more than 500 acres of land.
 Flowers are sent to other cities, states and countries.
 Sunflowers were used to make sunflower oil in the village during the Mughal and British eras.
 Rose farming is also done on a large scale.
 The village is known for its rose plantation done every year to make rose water.
 Every year different breeds of sunflower and rose are planted on a large scale in the village.

 Plantation

-When Goarasar village was established by Bhikham Khan, his son Fateh Bahadur Khan build a large orchard in the village which was named Hazara Bagh.
-The orchard built by Fateh took over an area of 300 bigha and had more than 9,100 trees.
-Now the orchard is small with an area of almost 120 bigha and is owned by the family of Fateh Bahadur Khan as of 2015.
+When Goarasar village was established by Bhikham Khan (a descendant of Narhar Khan of Kamsar), his son Fateh Bahadur Khan build a large orchard in the village which was named Hazara Bagh.
+The orchard built by Fateh took over an area of hundreds of bigha and thousands of trees.
+Now the orchard is owned by his descendants who are Kamsar Pathans.